Referencing libraries and scripts¶

-In your C# scripts, it's easy to reference other scripts and dlls.
+C# scripts can reference other scripts and dlls.
 Here's how...

-A standard set of references and usings is included by default.
-You can, however, add your own usings and references.
+A default set of references and usings is included automatically but you can add your own as well.
 For example, the

 System.IO.Compression assembly isn't referenced by default.
 Here's how you can include it to use the

 #r "System.IO.Compression" //add reference (the dll is in the GAC) using System.IO.Compression; //include namespace string startPath = @"c:\example\start"; string zipPath = @"c:\example\result.zip"; ZipFile.CreateFromDirectory(startPath, zipPath);

 #r directive adds a reference to the specified assembly.

 Here are some examples of how to use it: